hfarsi/RepData_PeerAssessment1/PA1_template.md

 Monitoring devices are being used by health cautious people as well as certain patients to record and track their daily physical activities.
 Translated to the number of steps taken, these data can help individuals to make adjustment to their daily workouts and even changing their life style for a healthier life.

-Using the data set produced from a device worn by a volunteer for 24 hours a day over two months we would like to analyze the measured data (number of steps), collected every 5 minutes to assess if there is a trend in his/her daily activities.
+Using the data set produced from a device worn by a volunteer for 24 hours a day over two months we would like to analyze the measured data (number of steps), collected every 5 minutes to assess if there is a trend in the subject's daily activities.

 ### Data Set

-The data set can be downloaded from the site:
+The data set is downloaded from this site:
 [Dataset: Activity monitoring data](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip)

 The variables included in this data set are: